Topics Map > Academic & Curricular Administration > Overview

 This guidance document was endorsed by the L&S Curriculum Committee on February 27, 2018

-For more information on how to change or add the L&S level designation, please see: Adding "L&S Credit", Level, or Breadth undergraduate course designations to courses (for departments)
+For more information on how to change or add the L&S level designation, please see: Adding "L&S Credit", Level, or Breadth undergraduate course designations to courses (advice for departments)